-Deposition gauging was conducted for the 58th and 59th time during the 2018-2019 monitoring year around the Downer site.
+Deposition gauging was conducted for the 60th and 61st time during the 2019-2020 monitoring year around the Downer site.

-The results from the dust deposition gaugings show that of the ten samples collected during the 2018-2019 period, five were in excess of the particulate deposition rate guideline values adopted by the Council (Figure 3).
+The results from the dust deposition gaugings show that of the ten samples collected during the 2019-2020 period, two were in excess of the particulate deposition rate guideline values adopted by the Council (Figure 3).
 However, the results could not be directly attributed to Downer's site; rather the high particulate deposition was more likely due to vegetation input and yard dust re-suspension from the wider area.
-Predominant winds during the first gauging period were split between south westerlies and westerlies.
-During the second period this was split between south westerlies, and southeast and easterlies (Appendix II).
+Predominant winds during the first gauging period were split between south and south easterlies and westerlies.
+During the second period this was split between southerlies and westerlies (Appendix II).
 Particularly due to these variable winds, the neighbouring properties cannot be discounted as potential contributors to the high deposition rate.

-It is noted that there were no complaints received by the Council in relation to dust issues from the Downer site during the 2018-2019 year.
+It is noted that there were no complaints received by the Council in relation to dust issues from the Downer site during the 2019-2020 year.

-Figure 3 Deposition gauge results at Downer EDI Works monitoring sites (July 2014 - July 2019)
+Figure 3 Deposition gauge results at Downer EDI Works monitoring sites (July 2016 - July 2020)